zeptofine/Blender-Launcher-V2/README.md

 # Original [Project](https://github.com/DotBow/Blender-Launcher) By [DotBow](https://github.com/DotBow)

-> This project exists because DotBow/Blender-Launcher has been abandoned since October of 2022.
+> This project exists because DotBow/Blender-Launcher has been inactive since October of 2022.
 It was archived on the 28th of Nov, 2023 and will no longer be receiving updates.

 <details>
 <summary>Screenshots</summary>